starthubhq/n8n-horizontal-do/README.md

 6. Configure private networking between all resources
 7. Optionally create load balancer and DNS records (if domain_name is provided)
 8. Initialize n8n on all droplets with Docker
-9. Refresh the Terraform state to ensure it's up to date
+9. Refresh the OpenTofu state to ensure it's up to date
 10. Output the complete state file to stdout

 ## Build